Kalkberg (Weismain): White Jurassic

 The upper layers of the Kalkberg, as well as its two peaks, represent White Jurassic reefs.
 The lowest two White Jurassic levels α and β form a uniform stock of approximately 25 m in thickness throughout the Weismain area, including the Kalkberg.
 However, these layers are composed of different types of rock.
 The Alpha Formation, also known as Lower Marl Limestone, consists mainly of marls.
 On the other hand, the Beta Formation is composed of fine-grained, smooth-crushed bench limestone.
 It is rich in fossils such as ammonites, belemnites, thin-shelled bivalves, and calcite crystals that have formed within cavities.
-It is important to note that the common name Werkkalk used for this layer is misleading in the upper main area since the bank limestones found there are not frost-resistant and therefore not suitable as a material.
+The common name Werkkalk used for this layer is misleading in the upper main area since the bank limestones found there are not frost-resistant and therefore not suitable as a material.
 At the Kalkberg, the alpha and beta levels are located at an altitude of 405 to 430 m above sea level.
 At the boundaries of the layer, the iron layer silicate glauconite also occurs.
 Furthermore, the layer is abundant in calcite crystals.

 Above the β stage, which is already becoming more flat but still easily distinguishable, the White Jurassic γ layer begins from 430 m above sea level.
 This layer is also referred to as Upper Marl Limestone and consists of clayey marl.
 It exhibits a gentle to moderate slope.
 Occasionally, larger limestone layers can be found within this formation.